home-assistant/home-assistant.io/source/_integrations/plum_lightpad.markdown

 Menu: **Configuration** -> **Integrations**.

-Click on the `+` sign to add an integration and click on **Bond** (use typeahead if necessary).
+Click on the `+` sign to add an integration and click on **Plum Lightpad** (use typeahead if necessary).
-After completing the configuration flow, the Bond integration will be available.
+After completing the configuration flow, the Plum Lightpad integration will be available.

 Alternatively, add the following lines to your `configuration.yaml` file: